eslint/archive-website/docs/2.13.1/rules/one-var.md

 }]
 ```

-Configure uninitialized and initialized seperately.
+Configure uninitialized and initialized separately.
 Defaults to `"always"` if key not present.

 ```json
 "one-var": [2, {